albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 the plan.
 This can be departure, destination, alternate airport, an intermediate waypoint or a procedure.

-Deleting a waypoint of a procedure removes the whole procedure.
-Deleting a waypoint of a transition removes the transiton and the related procedure.
+Deleting a waypoint of a procedure removes the procedure and its transition.
+Deleting a waypoint of a transition removes only the transiton but not the related procedure.

-This also applies to the guidance legs when selecting a departure or destination runway (:doc:`CUSTOMPROCEDURE`).
+This also applies to the runway extension legs when selecting a departure or destination runway (:doc:`CUSTOMPROCEDURE`).

 .. _edit-name-of-user-waypoint: